steveclarke/lapidary/project/future.md

 ### Long-term Goals

 **Become the Charmbracelet of Crystal**
-- Establish Gemcraft as the default choice for Crystal CLI/TUI development
+- Establish Lapidary as the default choice for Crystal CLI/TUI development
 - Build a community around the toolkit
 - Maintain parity with Charmbracelet's ongoing development

 **Community & Ecosystem**
 - Encourage community-contributed components
-- Build showcase gallery of applications using Crystal Sea
+- Build showcase gallery of applications using Lapidary
 - Create educational content and tutorials
 - Establish conventions and best practices